Lucy-Family-Institute/CSSR-Workshop-Scrapy/README.md

 ## Prior Knowledge

 The workshop assumes the working knowledge of Python.
+It is recommended to have at least 50 hours experience in programming.
 There are links to some useful Python basics below.
 The workshop will **NOT** go through Python introduction.

 ## Software Details